ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 This API renders the results for *all* document matches.

-This can be used for example, if the output required is substantially different or external API calls are required to retrieve document info.
+Some examples use cases are:
+- Altering the html output structure substantially (e.g. displaying results in a tabular form)
+- Calling external API calls to retrieve additional info for generating result previews.

 For example, the default implementation does the following:
 1. Check the `config.fieldInfos` if any of `body / title / heading` fields are stored by the indexer to generate result previews.
 (Skip to 3 if present)